Introduction

 command-line client.

-The OpenStack client is available for several operating systems.
+The OpenStack client is available for various operating systems, either

 Installation Based on Operating System Packages